Skip to main content

 Walks you through the Respondent Nominations section of the Methodology Report, helping you interpret how your institution performs in terms of Academic and Employer Reputation.

-1. Overview of Respondents and Nominations
+Step 1: Overview of Annual Respondents and Nominations

 Domestic vs. International Respondents